Security Audit

 Staying safe and maintaining privacy these days is difficult, to say the least.
 Nearly everyone is trying to get your data -- the more sensitive the better.

 So here's an article that offers an overview of many things that'll help keep you safe and secure online, your computer and data safe, and privacy maintained.
 Well, at least better than it would be otherwise.
-We'll discuss a dozen-plus topics and go into some detail about each.
+We'll discuss a bunch of topics and go into some detail about each.

 There's also some links to further reading in some of the topics.